top of page

 Since 2006, AKI has supported Humane Education in South Sudan.
 It all started with a gasoline soaked puppy, that we rescued from a group of boys.
 That incident spurred a conversation between AKI Founder & Director, Karen, who was working in South Sudan at the time and two Americans, who had been living there for about 3 years, working for aid organizations.

 The two Americans decided to start a Humane Education Program for South Sudan.
-AKI sent the volunteers HE material, we gave advice and moral support, and they spent their spare time raising awareness about animal care and welfare and working to change negative attitudes towards animals and stop cruel behavior targeting animals.
+AKI sent HE material, we gave advice and moral support, and they spent their spare time raising awareness about animal care and welfare and working to change negative attitudes towards animals and stop cruel behavior.
 They talked to community, school, and church groups about treating animals kindly.

-Just before they left South Sudan, they "passed the baton" to 2 other American aid workers.
+Just before they left South Sudan, they "passed the baton" to two other American aid workers.

 Starting in 2016, we began receiving more complaints than ever before about animal cruelty in South Sudan.
-So we (AKI) started an email group mainly consisting of international aid workers, who had contacted us about the animal welfare situation there, to discuss a way forward.
-Out of that, we started planning the FIRST EVER SPAY/NEUTER CAMPAIGN for South Sudan.
+So we (AKI) started an email group mainly consisting of international and South Sudanese aid workers, who had contacted us about the animal welfare situation there, to discuss a way forward.
+The email group became the South Sudan Spay/Neuter Campaign Team.
+And we began planning the FIRST EVER SPAY/NEUTER CAMPAIGN for South Sudan.

 sudan